 What's Not Covered Here#

-The documentation covers the full API surface for MemoryAnalyzer, load_telemetry_events, and the distributed analysis module.
-The repository includes gap analysis and distributed analysis tests that demonstrate the expected behavior on synthetic multi-rank telemetry.
+The documentation covers installation, CLI usage, the telemetry schema, and the MemoryAnalyzer / load_telemetry_events APIs.
+The repository contains tests and examples for gap analysis and distributed analysis on synthetic multi-rank telemetry.